boa-dev/boa-dev.github.io/blog/2025-09-24-temporal-release/index.md

-[#3461](https://github.com/boa-dev/boa/pull/3461), which moved the majority of the existing functionality into a separate crate with the primary concern at the time of being able to support custom calendars, which was then ported into it's
+[#3461](https://github.com/boa-dev/boa/pull/3461), which moved the majority of the existing functionality into a separate crate with the primary concern at the time of being able to support custom calendars, which was then ported into its
 [own repository later](https://github.com/boa-dev/temporal/pull/1) a couple months later.